 Truth, Recognition, Understanding, Empathy.
 Ridley prides itself on celebrating diversity, and last week the T.R.U.E Indigenous student group shone a light on Canada’s indigenous peoples and cultures, with an engaging collection of activities, guest speakers, music and storytelling.
-Spearheaded by Anthony Nyguen ’18, the week-long event included such initiatives as the Moccasin Project, unity bracelet making, musical performances and a screening of The Secret Path in Mandeville Theatre.
-“In unity, we were able to discover a range of Aboriginal knowledge and develop a mindset of acceptance,” said Nyguen ’18 in reflection of the week.
+Spearheaded by Anthony Nguyen ’18, the week-long event included such initiatives as the Moccasin Project, unity bracelet making, musical performances and a screening of The Secret Path in Mandeville Theatre.
+“In unity, we were able to discover a range of Aboriginal knowledge and develop a mindset of acceptance,” said Nguyen ’18 in reflection of the week.
 We invite you to read a full recap of the week written by Ms. Michele Bett, Head of Upper School.

 Indigenous Awareness Week